DeepLearnI/atlas-ce-docs/docs/api_docs/sources/team/aws-installation.md

 * A worker node for executing jobs
 * An EFS filesystem as a central storage
 * Setup a user to submit jobs

+## Cleanup and removing nodes

+To remove a specific worker node, just terminate the specific worker instance from the AWS console.

+To shut down Atlas Team from AWS.
+Make sure to shut down all instances and related infrastructure when wanting to stop incurring all AWS costs.
+Make sure to remove all of the following:

+- Master node
+- Worker node(s)
+- EFS filesystem
+- Security group